SuperOfficeDocs/data-access/docs/netserver/web-services/proxies/built-in.md

 * When running locally, the new ContactAgent() returns a `ContactAgentImpl` that lives in the *SuperOffice.CRM.Services.Implementation.dll*.
 * When running remotely, the new ContactAgent() returns a `ContactAgentProxy` that lives in the *SuperOffice.CRM.Services.Proxy.dll*.

-The application code cannot tell the difference between the two because the `GetContactAgent()` call only promises to return something which implements the `IContactAgent` interface – which both the local implementation and the proxy object do.
+The application code cannot tell the difference between the two because the `GetContactAgent()` call only promises to return something which implements the `ContactAgent` interface – which both the local implementation and the proxy object do.

 <!-- Referenced links -->